pyca/cryptography/docs/installation.rst

 Building cryptography on OS X
 -----------------------------

+Building cryptography requires the presence of a C compiler and development headers.
+On OS X this is typically provided by Apple's Xcode development tools.
-To install the Xcode command line tools on OS X open a terminal window and run:
+To install the Xcode command line tools on open a terminal window and run:

 .. code-block:: console